seifeakalu/AndroidKidsGameWithLittleHelpOfChatGPT/README.md

 ## Ordering Game (Speedy Order)

-This game will let you order random objects based on given time.
-If counter down timer ends, or incorrect target order, your life will be deducted by one.
+With a little help with ChatGPT, This game is designed for kids it will let you answer random Math questions based on given time.
+If counter down timer ends,new  questions will be generated.
 `SQLite DB`  for storing best score.
 `PhotoShop` for Graphic design